Electronic modes induced by spin and charge perturbations in Mott and Kondo insulators: Summary

-The dispersion relations of the emergent electronic modes can be simply expressed as combinations of the electronic dispersion relation and spin or charge dispersion relation of unperturbed systems.
+The dispersion relations of the emergent electronic modes can be simply expressed as combinations of the electronic and either the spin or the charge dispersion relations of unperturbed systems because the emergent modes exhibit the dispersion relations of unperturbed systems shifted by the momentum and energy (i.e., a point in the dispersion relations) of the perturbations.
 The results can be used to interpret changes in the band structure caused by perturbations, including the emergence of electronic states in nonequilibrium systems.
-Furthermore, the energy and momentum regimes of the emergent electronic states can be controlled by tuning and selecting the perturbations and strongly correlated materials based on the present results.
+Furthermore, the energy and momentum regimes of the emergent electronic states can be controlled by tuning and selecting perturbations and strongly correlated materials based on these results.
 This approach can be applied to the basic principle of band-structure engineering for strong-correlation electronics, utilizing the unconventional characteristics of strongly correlated insulators.